Michael Ann Williams: Early life and education

 Williams attended Franklin and Marshall College, Pennsylvania, graduating with a degree in anthropology.

-Williams undertook doctoral research at the University of Pennsylvania, achieving a Ph.D. in Folklore and Folklife.
+Williams undertook doctoral research at the University of Pennsylvania, achieving a PhD in Folklore and Folklife.
 Her dissertation supervisor was Don Yoder.
 Her dissertation formed the basis of her book Homeplace: the social use and meaning of the folk dwelling in southwestern North Carolina (1991).

 Career

 Williams was based at Western Kentucky University for her entire teaching career, starting in 1986.
-In 2004 she became Head of the newly created Department of Folk Studies and Anthropology: a role she continued to serve in until 2017.
+In 2004, she became Head of the newly created Department of Folk Studies and Anthropology: a role she continued to serve in until 2017.

 Williams also worked on various applied projects with her graduate students, including "an oral history project documenting the former logging town of Ravensford, North Carolina, part of a larger cultural resource documentation effort accompanying a transfer of land from the Great Smoky Mountains National Park to the Eastern Band of Cherokee Indians".